Doheera-kosi/todo-list-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Set up project with Webpack
+# To Do list: list structure

 > Description the project.